 BETWEEN:

-(1) [(“the Authority”); and
+(1) The Greater London Authority of City Hall, Kamal Chunchie Way, London E16 1ZE (“the Authority”); and

 (2) [ ], a company registered in England and Wales (Company Registration Number [ ]) whose registered office is at [ ] (“the Service Provider”).

 RECITALS:

 The Services relate to the Roma Rough Sleepers Mediator Service, which is a project to provide specialist support to Roma rough sleepers in London and the organisations working with them to ensure this cohort have their needs appropriately met and be able to secure a route off the streets.